puppetlabs/aws_resource_reaper/lambdas/ec2/README.md

 listens for a `lifetime` tag; if found, it calculates a new future date and adds that date as the `termination_date` for the instance.

-The Schema Enforcer terminates instances that do no have valid `termination_date` tags after 4 minutes, and reports that termination as an exception raised.
-If the Schema Enforcer encounters a handled error during executuion, it terminates the instance and raises an error.
+The Schema Enforcer terminates instances that do not have valid tags, or if the timeout period MINUTES_TO_WAIT has elapsed.
 Unhandled errors are raised, but the Schema Enforcer does not terminate the instance in these cases.
 The Schema Enforcer does not terminate instances after the schema has been enforced; the Terminator is responsible for that.

 #### Terminator
 The Terminator is a simple AWS Lambda that looks for a `termination_date` tag on an instance and terminates it if it is past its `termination_date`.
-If the `termination_date` is missing or malformed, the script reports those instances in an exception.
+If the `termination_date` is missing or malformed, the script logs those instances in its output.
 This AWS Lambda is designed to be run periodically; depending on your needs, every 15 minutes should be more than sufficient.
 The Terminator does not ensure that EC2 instances have valid tags; the Schema Enforcer is responsible for that.